-A new order to tackle anti-social behaviour in Wellingborough town centre could soon be introduced.
+New order could help tackle anti-social behaviour in Wellingborough town centre

 Councillors will meet tomorrow (Tuesday) to discuss creating a public spaces protection order for the town centre and surrounding area.